garethjmsaunders/digital-code-style-guide/xml.md

 ## 6. Names

-"Note: "Names" refers to the names of elements, attributes, and enumerated values.
+Names here refers to elements, attributes and enumerated values (controlled vocabularies).

-All names MUST use lowerCamelCase.
-That is, they start with an initial lower-case letter, then each new word within the name starts with an initial capital letter.
-[Rationale: Adopting a single style provides consistency, which helps when referring to names since the capitalization is known and so does not have to be remembered.
-It matches Java style, and other languages can be dealt with using automated name conversion.]
+* Names MUST use lowerCamelCase: they begin with an initial lower-case letter, then each new word begins with an initial capital letter.

-Names MUST contain only ASCII letters and digits.
-[Rationale: Ease of typing and absence of encoding compatibility problems.]
+* Names MUST contain only ASCII letters and digits.

-Names SHOULD NOT exceed 25 characters.
-Longer names SHOULD be avoided by devising concise and informative names.
-If a name can only remain within this limit by becoming obscure, the limit SHOULD be ignored.
-[Rationale: Longer names are awkward to use and require additional bandwidth.]
+* Names SHOULD NOT be longer than 25 characters.

-Published standard abbreviations, if sufficiently well-known, MAY be employed in constructing names.
-Ad hoc abbreviations MUST NOT be used.
-Acronyms MUST be treated as words for camel-casing purposes: informationUri, not informationURI.
-[Rationale:  An abbreviation that is well known to one community is often incomprehensible to others who need to use the same document format (and who do understand the full name); treating an acronym as a word makes it easier to see where the word boundaries are.] "
+* Acronyms MUST be treated as words for camel-case purposes: `sourceUrl` not `sourceURL`.